How to Become a Biostatistician: Is it the Right Career for You?

 • High Responsibility: Mistakes in statistical models can have far-reaching consequences.

-• Sedentary Work Environment: Often desk-based, with long hours analyzing data.
+• Sedentary Work Environment: Often desk-based, with extended hours analyzing data.

 • Stressful Deadlines: Particularly in clinical trials and public health crises.